SNodeC/snode.c/README.md

 ## Three different Options for Configuration

 SNode.C provides three different options to specify such configuration items.
-Nevertheless, internally all uses the same underlying configuration system, which is entirely based on the great [CLI11: Command line parser for C++11](https://github.com/CLIUtils/CLI11) library.
+Nevertheless, internally all uses the same underlying configuration system, which is based on the great [CLI11: Command line parser for C++11](https://github.com/CLIUtils/CLI11) library.

 The configuration can either be done via